graeme-winter/imginfo/README.md

 * the HDF5 tools "h5cc" and "h5c++"
 * several external libraries and plugins

-This should be achievalbe e.g. on Ubuntu 22.04 using the following commands (in the same directory with this source code):
+This should be achievable e.g. on Ubuntu 22.04 using the following commands (in the same directory with this source code):

 ```